How Much Are Personal Injury Lawyer Fees?

 Personal injuries can seriously disrupt your life, and injured victims need compensation to cover sky-high medical bills and lost wages.
 If you have been injured in an accident, please do not hesitate to reach out to us today.

-For over 30 years, the personal injury lawyers at Blasingame, Burch, Garrard & Ashley have represented injured victims like you.
-To learn more about our personal injury attorney fees, please schedule your free consultation by calling 706-354-4000.
+For over 40 years, the personal injury lawyers at Blasingame, Burch, Garrard & Ashley have represented injured victims like you.
+To learn more about our personal injury attorney fees, please schedule your free consultation by calling (706) 354-4000 or sending us an online message.